wildcomputations/wp-gpx-maps/ThirdParties/leaflet.fullscreen-1.4.5/README.md

 L.control.fullscreen({
   position: 'topleft', // change the position of the button can be topleft, topright, bottomright or bottomleft, defaut topleft
   title: 'Show me the fullscreen !', // change the title of the button, default Full Screen
+  titleCancel: 'Exit fullscreen mode', // change the title of the button when fullscreen is on, default Exit Full Screen
+  content: null, // change the content of the button, can be HTML, default null
   forceSeparateButton: true, // force seperate button to detach from zoom buttons, default false
-  forcePseudoFullscreen: true // force use of pseudo full screen even if full screen API is available, default false }).addTo(map);
+  forcePseudoFullscreen: true, // force use of pseudo full screen even if full screen API is available, default false
+  fullscreenElement: false // Dom element to render in full screen, false by default, fallback to map._container }).addTo(map);

 // events are fired when entering or exiting fullscreen.